rdytech/patches/docs/usage.md

 bundle exec rake patches:run
 ```

-Patches will only ever run once, patches will run in order.
+Patches will only ever run once, patches will run in order of creation date.

 To run patches after db:migrate on deployment edit Capfile and add

 ```ruby
 require 'patches/capistrano'
 ```

+## Multitenant

+Patches will detect if `Apartment` gem is installed and if there are any tenants and run the patches for each tenant